top of page

 Research Overview

 Scleractinian corals are reef-builders that rely on a mutualistic relationship with microalgal symbionts from the family Symbiodiniaceae to grow and survive.
 In response to the devastating impacts caused by global warming and coral bleaching, assisted evolution is used to accelerate naturally occurring processes that demonstrate promising active reef restoration strategies.
 Since coral holobiont heat-tolerance is partially determined by the symbiont strain, our aim is to determine if coral larvae and juveniles from different scleractinian species can acquire heat-evolved symbionts that were adapted to bleaching temperatures in the laboratory.
-My experiments will not only find the optimal density for the acquisition of symbionts for different coral species, but they will also give deeper insight for future restoration efforts and practitioners.
+My experiments not only find the optimal density for the acquisition of symbionts for different coral species but also give deeper insight into future restoration efforts and practitioners.

 Miranda S. Altice